 Error Tracking extracts error messages from RUM and APM data, so there’s no need to configure an SDK or modify your application code.

 Error Tracking enables you to get more context around any issue for smarter triaging and faster investigations.
 The Error Tracking Explorer view shows a list of issues that Datadog has detected, along with important aggregates like each issue’s total error count and frequency over time.

-When you suspect that application errors are impacting users—e.g., you see a decline in certain user actions in the RUM Explorer—you can filter the Error Tracking Explorer by time range or facets such as service, environment, and application version to quickly identify a specific issue to investigate first.
-For example, if you know that customers using a particular version of a service have encountered problems, you can drill down to issues affecting that version of the service.
+When you suspect that application errors are impacting downstream services or end users—e.g., you see a decline in certain user actions in the RUM Explorer—you can filter the Error Tracking Explorer by time range or facets such as service, environment, and application version to quickly identify a specific issue to investigate first.
+In the example below, we can see that most of the issues in our web and mobile applications come from our

 If you click on an issue within the Error Tracking Explorer, you’ll see helpful metadata within an Issue Panel.
 A timeseries graph shows the frequency of errors within the issue, which both indicates how serious the issue is and helps you correlate the issue’s occurrence with other events (such as a recent deployment).

 When it comes time to investigate, you can view the source code that caused the error, making it straightforward to find and revert the relevant git commit.
 Afterward, you can keep tabs on the Error Tracking Explorer to see if the original issue is still occurring—or if other issues cropped up instead.